mayhemer/logan/README.md

   * found values: passed the same way as for a rule consumer (see **A simple rule** section)
   * `proc`: the processing state, once more
   * result: *true* to continue the follow, *false* to stop it

+  if `consumer` is not not specified, the default is capture of the line on the object and then stop the follow by returning false

   the optional `unmatch` handler is called when a line doesn't match the format with following arguments:
   * this: the processing state
   * `obj`: the object this follow has been initiated for
   * `line`: the line being currently processed
   * result: *true* to continue the follow, *false* to stop it

+  if `unmatch` is not specified, the default is a function returning always true to not break the follow
-- `.follow("format", consumer[, unmatch])`: the same as `.expect()` but stops when any rule from the same module matches a line on the same thread where this follow has been started, this is convenient for cases one doesn't know if the line matching "format" will or will not follow the currently processed line
+- `.follow("format", [consumer[, unmatch]])`: similar to `.expect()` but stops when any rule from the same module (or non-prefixed lines) matches a line on the same thread where this follow has been started, this is convenient for cases one doesn't know if the line matching "format" will or will not follow the currently processed line

+  if `consumer` is not not specified, the default is capture of the matching line on the object and continue of the follow (this is different from `expect`)

+  `unmatch` behaves the same as for `expect`
-- `.follow(consumer)`: similar to the above form of `.follow()` but without a rule-like formating; the `consumer` function is called for lines with the same module or non-prefixed lines as long as no other rule from the same module matches on the same thread and as long as the the consumer's result is evaluating to `true` (note that the consumer function can do anything it wants, not just capturing) ; the arguments are:
+- `.follow(consumer)`: similar to the above form of `.follow()` but without a rule-like formating; the `consumer` function is called for lines with the same module (or non-prefixed lines) on the same thread as long as no other rule from the same module matches on the thread and as long as the consumer's result is evaluating to `true` (note that the consumer function can do anything it wants, not just capturing) ; the arguments are:
   * `obj`: the object this follow has been initiated for
   * `line`: the line being currently processed
   * `proc`: the processing state as described above